 Celebrating a nation’s heritage while forging a new future.

 Tired of being cramped inside three aging buildings and scattered across 30 leased offices around the town of Durant, leaders of Oklahoma’s Choctaw Nation determined the time was right to invest in a new headquarters complex to accommodate the Nation’s rapid growth.
-The goals were multiple – to showcase the Choctaws’ achievements and heritage, to consolidate tribal services for its more than 80,000 members into one convenient, easily accessible location, and to provide a home for approximately 900 employees.
+The goals were multiple – to showcase the Choctaws’ achievements and heritage, to consolidate tribal services for its approximately 85,000 members into one convenient, easily accessible location, and to provide a home for approximately 900 employees.

 The 5-story building features two wings connected to a central core area and is designed to be both adaptable and expandable, with movable walls for maximum flexibility.
 Visitors entering through the front doors step into a light and welcoming open core area featuring golden wood tones, floor-to-ceiling windows and a ceiling-mounted Choctaw Nation seal.
 The building incorporates cultural displays throughout, along with a main Welcome Center/lobby area, a gift shop, offices, conference areas, break rooms and restrooms.